Louisiana Homeschool Documents & Templates

 Starting mid-year?

 File home study application within 15 days of beginning home study or withdrawing child from school.
-Same 15-day window applies whether starting at beginning of year or mid-year.
+Same process as initial filing.

 Withdrawal Letter